harmony-one/docs-home/README.md

 ---
-description: To scale trust and create a radically fair economy
+description: To Scale Trust and Create A Radically Fair Economy
 ---

-# Welcome
+# Welcome to Harmony ONE

-Welcome to the Harmony Docs.
-This central resource contains an introduction to Harmony, our features and rationale, and resources for developers and network participants.
-It is divided in three main sections:

-* **🎶** General - we describe the basics of Harmony and cover the technical features and our ecosystem, including grants and showcases.
-* **🏗️** Developers - we share all the tools and documentation for developers to deploy smart contracts and build applications on Harmony.
-* **🌏** Network - we provide guides for participating in the Harmony network as a validator, delegator and token holder.
+Harmony is your open platform for assets, collectibles, identity, governance.
+We are an open and fast blockchain.

+Our mainnet runs Ethereum applications with 2-second transaction finality and 1000 times lower fees.
+Harmony’s secure bridges offer cross-chain asset transfers with Ethereum, Binance and other chains.

+This document has introduction and resources for all audience:

+* **🎶** [General](https://docs.harmony.one/home/general/introduction) - technical features, application showcases, ecosystem partners, community channels.

+* **🏗️** [Developers](https://docs.harmony.one/home/developers/getting-started) - web3 toolkits, deploy tutorials, open bounties, hackathon prizes.

+* **🌏** [Network](https://docs.harmony.one/home/network/wallets) - token wallets, delegator economics, validator setup, governance dao.

+Build on Harmony, run on all chains.
+Be the ONE to bridge to all blockchains.